 11 – Wash Bag

-Being able to wash your clothes while you travel will allow you to pack less clothes.
+Being able to wash your clothes while you travel will allow you to pack fewer clothes.
 Hand washing your clothes is a good option to save space, but you might not want to use the hotel’s sinks, especially if you’re staying at a hostel, where the sinks can sometimes be dirty.

 The Scrubba Portable Wash Bag is an amazing thing to have when traveling.
-First, it’s small and light weight, so it won’t take up much space in your luggage.
+First, it’s small and lightweight, so it won’t take up much space in your luggage.
 Second, it leaves your laundry super clean and saves water.
-The flexible textured scrubbing washboard allows for washing-machine like results in just minutes.
+The flexible textured scrubbing washboard allows for washing-machine-like results in just minutes.
 It’s easy to use and a super convenient thing to have.

 12 – Reusable Makeup Remover Pads

 If you are used to using cotton pads, you can swap them for reusable ones.
-It’s a more eco-friendly option, and you can just take a couple with your when you travel and hand-wash them after use, so it saves space.
+It’s a more eco-friendly option, and you can just take a couple with you when you travel and hand-wash them after use, so it saves space.

-This pack includes 30 pads of three different sorts (10 for exfoliation, 10 to remove make up, and 10 soft ones).
+This pack includes 30 pads of three different sorts (10 for exfoliation, 10 to remove makeup, and 10 soft ones).
 They are gentle on the skin and are made with bamboo fiber.
 It comes with a mesh wash bag.

 13 – Reusable cotton swabs

 In the same spirit as the reusable cotton pads, cotton swabs tend to take up more space than needed. by getting a reusable one, you help reduce waste and save space in your luggage.